-- 1. Describe how digesting DNA with enzymes allows scientists to differentiate organisms using their DNA. - 2.
-In this lab, we will use small pieces of DNA instead of complete chromosomal DNA to simplify the DNA profile of each organism.
-If all of the chromosomal DNA in one cell (3 billion base pairs (bp)) is cut into 4000 bp pieces, how many DNA pieces will be created? - 3.
+- 1. Describe how digesting DNA with enzymes allows scientists to differentiate individuals using their DNA. - 2.
+In this lab, we will use small pieces of DNA instead of complete chromosomal DNA to simplify the DNA profile.
+If all of the chromosomal DNA in one human cell, containing 3 billion base pairs (bp), is cut into 4000 bp pieces, how many DNA pieces will be created? - 3.
 Below is an example of a gel electrophoresis of 6 different DNA profiles.
-Which profiles seem to come from the same organism?
+Which profiles seem to come from the same individual?
 Justify your answer.